 4. Stuffed Bitter Melon Soup

 Soups are an easy and delicious way to serve tougher ingredients, and this recipe is no exception.
 The bitter melon is given plenty of time to soak up the water to become beautiful and tender.
-This is a lovely light way to serve a vegetable with such a powerful flavour.
+This is a lovely light way to serve a vegetable with such a powerful flavor.

 I hope that I have at least inspired you to give this ugly little plant a try.
-Bitter Melon may not be something you can eat for breakfast, lunch and tea but with such a high level of vitamins, a little bit goes a long way.
+Bitter Melon may not be something you can eat for breakfast, lunch, and tea but with such a high level of vitamins, a little bit goes a long way.